tymyrddin/purple/source/docs/foundations/change-management/lewin.md

 # The force field under the change model

 Organisations hold their state, and resistance carries information about why they hold it and how.
 That claim runs through [ChangeShop](what-it-is.md) and through the [Satir model](../organisational-development/satir-change-model.md).
 Both inherit it from Kurt Lewin, whose version is more specific than the phrase that survived him.

-Lewin was a psychologist, trained in the Berlin Gestalt school, out of Germany in 1933, and at work in the United States from then until his death in 1947, first at Iowa and then at the Research Center for Group Dynamics he founded at MIT.
+Lewin was a psychologist, trained in the Berlin Gestalt school, out of Germany in 1933, and at work in the United States from then until his death in 1947, at Cornell and then Iowa, and finally at the Research Center for Group Dynamics he founded at MIT.

 *Several of the sources have no web page in front of them, so those links download a PDF rather than opening a page.*

 ## Quasi-stationary equilibrium

-Lewin's last paper, [Frontiers in Group Dynamics](https://lchc.ucsd.edu/MCA/Mail/xmcamail.2013_07.dir/pdfeF83xvxgaM.pdf), appeared in the first issue of *Human Relations* in 1947, weeks after his death.
+One of Lewin's last papers, [Frontiers in Group Dynamics](https://lchc.ucsd.edu/MCA/Mail/xmcamail.2013_07.dir/pdfeF83xvxgaM.pdf), appeared in the first issue of *Human Relations* in June 1947, four months after his death.
 It starts from a refusal: group life is never at a steady state.
 What looks like stability is a level held in place by driving forces pushing towards change and restraining forces holding it back, in rough balance.
 Lewin called these quasi-stationary equilibria, and the qualifier does the work.
 A process running at a constant